 When you’re reading our job posts or while on set, you may often hear the term “bump.”
 A bump is money added to a Background Actor’s base wage for doing something beyond basic background in a scene.
 Bump amounts are determined by a variety of factors and can be given for things like wearing full body makeup, working with smoke, or getting wet in a scene.

 Sometimes you know you’re getting a bump when you’re booked by a Casting Director and in some cases, you may be given a bump on set.
 Either way, make sure the bump is reflected on your voucher before you sign it at the end of the day.
 Here are some must-have tips from our paymasters on bumps.

 Entertainment Partners makes tax season easier by allowing Background Actors to access and get support for their W-2s online.
-Just sign up or log in to your account on EP’s website to get your W-2s and for access to how-to guides, support videos, and FAQs.
+Just register or log in to your account on EP’s website to get your W-2s and for access to how-to guides, support videos, and FAQs.
 You can learn more about your W-2 and tax changes in our article How to Access Your W-2.